Reference 360 > Introducing Reference 360 > Key concepts

 Green

-The following image shows an example of the Compare Versions dialog box that appears when you compare your draft with the active version in the classic experience:
+The following image shows an example of the Compare Versions dialog box that appears when you compare your draft with the active version:

 The following image shows the Compare Versions section of a task: